 You'll be the first point-of-contact for visitors to the museum, as admissions and booking staff are responsible for organising and managing ticketing systems for entry into heritage venues.
 You may issue tickets face-to-face or over the phone.
 Other responsibilities include greeting visitors and providing information about the venue.

+For this rewarding profession you'll need a range of practical experience.
 As an archaeologist you'll examine ancient sites and objects to learn about the past and record, interpret and preserve archaeological remains for future generations.